isomerpages/nparks-gardening/page-index/plant-problems/_posts/2023-10-05-post-Nutrient deficiencies.md

 		</div></li>
 		<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Soil pH</label><div>
 			<p>Soil pH can also affect a plant’s ability to uptake nutrients.
-Most plants in Singapore need soil that has a pH of around 6 or 7 and will be able to take up most nutrients within this range.
+Most plants in Singapore need soil that has a pH of 6 to 7 and will be able to take up most nutrients within this range.
 Any lower will indicate the soil is acidic, and any higher will show that it is alkaline.
 Soils in Singapore generally tend towards neutral or acidic.
 If your soil is too acidic, it can be corrected using horticultural lime (calcium carbonate, calcium oxide and dolomite).
 Alkaline soils can be treated using granular sulphur.</p>
 		</div></li>
 		<li><input type="checkbox" id="accordion4">
 		<label for="accordion4">Soil with little or no clay</label><div>